yulesa/glaciers/README.md

     - `set_config(config_key, config_value)`
     - `get_config()`

-- You also have a shortcut function to decode logs from a single contract (`decode_df_using_single_contract(log_df, contract_address)`).
+- You also have a shortcut function to decode logs from a single contract (`decode_df_using_single_contract(log_df, contract_address, decoder_type)`).
 This function will download the ABI from Sourcify and decode the logs.
 Nevertheless, we recommend following the normal flow and creating the ABI DB first.

 - There is also a helper function to unnest an unique event from a decoded logs' DataFrame: `unnest_event(decoded_logs_df, full_signature=None, event_name=None, event_address=None, topic0=None)`.
 It will only work if the full_signature is unique after filtering the logs_df using the optional arguments (full_signature, event_name, event_address, topic0).
 It's only available in Python.